1986 World Series: In popular culture

 The Series, and especially Game 6, were referenced in the Seinfeld episode "The Boyfriend", which also guest starred former Mets player Keith Hernandez.
 Hernandez being referred to Game 6 in the episode suggested that he was part of the winning rally, even though he was the 2nd (and final) out of the inning, though Hernandez was a big part of the prior round's Game 6 rally in the 9th inning.

-In a 1999 episode of The King of Queens, Doug Heffernan promises Richie Ianucci that they will watch the Series that is being rerun on TV, only to abandon him for Ray Barone, who invites him to play golf (with Arthur Spooner tagging along) until a rainstorm ends their plans.
-In another episode from the same year, Doug and his cousin Danny bring up the Series while revisiting their high school years.
+In a 1999 episode of The King of Queens ("Rayny Day"), Doug Heffernan promises Richie Ianucci that they will watch the Series that is being rerun on TV, only to abandon him for Ray Barone, who invites him to play golf (with Arthur Spooner tagging along) until a rainstorm ends their plans.
+In another episode from the same year ("Where's Poppa?"), Doug and his cousin Danny bring up the Series while revisiting their high school years.

 In the Curb Your Enthusiasm episode "Mister Softee", Bill Buckner appears as a guest star and mocks his famous 1986 mishap by missing a crucial catch of a Mookie Wilson-signed baseball.
 As the episode concludes, he redeems himself by catching a baby thrown from a burning building.

 In 2001, playwright David Kruh had his play Curse of the Bambino premiere at the Boston Lyric Stage.
 After the 2004 World Series it was rewritten with a happier ending.

 In Ron Darling's book, 108 Stitches, he claims that during Game 3.
 Lenny Dykstra used racial epithets toward Oil Can Boyd.
 Dykstra sued Darling over this.
 The case was later dismissed.

-In the 2005 film Bewitched starring Will Ferrell and Nicole Kidman, there's scene in which Jack (Ferrell) asks Isabel (Kidman) if her parents were in the witch business, Isabel answered that both her parents are and that her mother fixed the 1986 World Series.
+In the 2005 film Bewitched starring Will Ferrell and Nicole Kidman, there's a scene in which Jack (Ferrell) asks Isabel (Kidman) if her parents were in the witch business, Isabel answered that both her parents are and that her mother fixed the 1986 World Series.

 In the Boy Meets World episode "Career Day" Cory is embarrassed by his dad Allen's presentation of his career as a grocer in front of the class.
 When he talks to Shawn about this in the lunchroom, he references the Bill Buckner play.
 "Do you remember that uh, that World Series game where the first baseman let that EASY ground ball go under his legs and his team lost and he was humiliated in front of the entire world?
 (Shawn replies "Yeah?")
 I envy his son."
 Later in the episode, Allen uses the same analogy while talking to his wife at home.
 "Do you remember the World Series where that first baseman let that grounder dribble through his uh, legs?
 (Yeah?)
 I envy him."